By using this site, you agree to the Privacy Policy and Terms of Use.

 Some Rules to be followed if not followed, there will be consequences; the rules are:

 1. Provincial parks are established to provide a relaxing and natural setting.
-Excessive noise, foul language or gestures, and loud and obnoxious behaviour are not allowed.
+Excessive noise, foul language or gestures, and loud and obnoxious behavior are not allowed.
 You are not permitted to disturb or interrupt anyone else’s enjoyment of the park at any time of day or night.

 2. Taking natural artifacts out of the park is banned from keeping it a natural environment.
 Provincial parks safeguard all vegetation, animals, and natural features.
 It is forbidden to cut any living growth or damage any natural or another item.
 You are not permitted to collect any dead or fallen wood from a provincial park for a campfire or other similar purpose.